joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 ### Acceptance criteria

-* You have a GitHub repo with everything needed to build the Docker image for the container.
+* OK You have a GitHub repo with everything needed to build the Docker image for the container.
-* You do a demo, where you start from an "empty" Docker environment (no container running) and where you start 3 containers: static server, dynamic server and reverse proxy; in the demo, you prove that the routing is done correctly by the reverse proxy.
+* OK You do a demo, where you start from an "empty" Docker environment (no container running) and where you start 3 containers: static server, dynamic server and reverse proxy; in the demo, you prove that the routing is done correctly by the reverse proxy.
-* You can explain and prove that the static and dynamic servers cannot be reached directly (reverse proxy is a single entry point in the infra).
+* OK You can explain and prove that the static and dynamic servers cannot be reached directly (reverse proxy is a single entry point in the infra).
-* You are able to explain why the static configuration is fragile and needs to be improved.
+* OK You are able to explain why the static configuration is fragile and needs to be improved.
+	Parce que les adresses ip sont inscrite en dure dans le code du reverse proxy donc compliquer a changer et peuvent être fausses.
-* You have documented your configuration in your report.
+* OK You have documented your configuration in your report.

 ### Realisation